-Redesign the workflow template by simplifying, eliminating or reordering tasks, and identifying automation opportunities.
+Redesign the workflow template by simplifying, eliminating, or reordering tasks, and identifying workflow automation opportunities.
 Your goal should be to simplify the process as much as possible.
 You want to focus on eliminating unnecessary steps and reducing bureaucracy.
 That’s because a complicated or cumbersome process can lead to confusion, errors, and lower productivity.

 Allocate roles and responsibilities for each task or step in the redesigned workflow, and ensure that each team member understands their responsibilities.
 Clearly defining the input and output of the process helps to ensure that everyone involved in the process knows what is expected of them.
-You also help meet necessary standard when you define how these elements are measured and evaluated for quality control.
+You also help meet necessary standards when you define how these elements are measured and evaluated for quality control.

 Test the new workflow to ensure all tasks and responsibilities are executed as intended.
 You also want to provide those involved in the workflow with the right learning materials and training to ensure the business workflow process runs smoothly.
 Ask for feedback and highlight any areas of improvement during the initial testing phase.

-Business workflow process management software can help businesses optimize their workflows by providing tools to automate routine tasks, track progress, and identify areas for improvement.
+Business workflow process management software can help businesses optimize their process workflows by providing tools to automate routine tasks, track progress, and identify areas for improvement.
 Some benefits of using business workflow process management software include: